A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Conclusions

-First, we have compared the results obtained for the homogeneous model, using the HLLC approximate Riemann solvers with the wave-propagation method, and the Rusanov and HLLC approximate Riemann solvers in combination with BR approach or the approximation proposed in \cite{crouzet:2013} for the discretization of non-conservative terms.
-Since the model does not admit a complete set of Rankine-Hugoniot conditions uniquely defined, the construction of Riemann solvers is not straightforward.
+First, we have compared the results obtained for the homogeneous model, using the HLLC approximate Riemann solvers with the wave-propagation method, and the Rusanov and HLLC approximate Riemann solvers in combination with the BR-type approach or the approximation proposed in \cite{crouzet:2013} for the discretization of non-conservative terms.
+This stage is particularly relevant and represents one of the contributions of the work.
+Recent works \cite{pelanti:2022, schmidmayer:2023} have equipped the 6-equation model with finite-rate mechanical relaxation, meaning that the model is no longer merely an auxiliary system for the numerical solution of the Kapila model, but becomes a standalone model in its own right.
+Hence, understanding its discretization is crucial.
+Since the model does not admit a complete set of Rankine--Hugoniot conditions uniquely defined, the construction of Riemann solvers is not straightforward.
 We have presented in this work some insights on the construction of approximate Riemann solvers so as to clarify the adopted underlying hypotheses.
-The approach proposed in \cite{crouzet:2013} does not guarantee in general a positive solution and indeed is not consistent with the path-conservative scheme.
+The \Crouzet\ approach \cite{crouzet:2013} does not guarantee in general an admissible solution.

 Once mesh convergence is achieved, the remaining strategies do not converge in general to the same numerical solution for the homogeneous model.
 Moreover, even though kinetic equilibrium is prescribed, the results in general slightly differ from those obtained if one employs the full Baer-Nunziato (BN) model, as done in \cite{tokareva:2010}.
-Finally, we have shown in the test case of a water-air shock tube that different numerical methods converge towards different solutions.
-This result raises the question of the use of the 6-equation model without mechanical relaxation or when finite-rate relaxation occurs, as, e.g., in \cite{schmidmayer:2023}.
-Moreover, for this test case, Rusanov-based schemes need a lower Courant number to achieve a stable solution, whereas standard restrictions occur for the HLLC-based schemes.
-Hence, HLLC-based schemes are in general more robust for the numerical solution of the 6-equation model.
+In particular, spurious oscillations may arise around the contact discontinuity for the phasic pressures, see Section \ref{ssec:sonic_rarefaction}.
+This is a common issue for all numerical schemes, especially for HLLC-type schemes applied to the conservative part of the system and the volume fraction, combined with the discretization of the non-conservative terms in the energy equations.
+However, once mesh convergence is achieved, the HLLC wave-propagation scheme mitigates this issue most effectively.